 LRC Testing Hours- Check this page for placement testing hours

-Make an Appointment - Prospective students taking placement tests for schools or colleges other than Mat-Su College or UAA, should contact their schools to arrange for a remote placement test at MSC.
+Make an Appointment - Go to https://www2.registerblast.com/matsu/Exam/List to make an appointment to take the ACCUPLACER test.
+Prospective students taking placement tests for schools or colleges other than the University of Alaska, should contact their schools to arrange for a remote placement test at MSC.

 Please note that children may not be in the tutoring or testing rooms and may not be left unattended anywhere on campus.

 Click any of these headings for specifics about ACCUPLACER.

 - Relax!
 This is not a pass or fail test.
 ACCUPLACER was designed to help students succeed in college.
 Test scores help students and advisors identify academic strengths and weaknesses and determine which courses will most likely help students succeed.